Michelle Busha: Blue Earth State Trooper Hitchhiker Murder On ID’s ‘Jane Doe’

 Robert Nelson was eventually sentenced to life in prison.
 He was also sentenced to 15 years for killing Michelle Busha.
 However, at the time, her family had no idea about the body or the trial since police were unable to identify her.

 The identification was finally made when the story broke in 2015 after authorities matched DNA from the exhumed remains to members of the Busha family.
-Had the family not contributed the DNA samples, no one would have ever known what happened to Michelle Busha.
+Had the family not contributed the DNA samples.
+No one would have ever known what happened to Michelle Busha.

 For the first time since the 1980 murder of Michelle Busha, her father speaks out.
 Join us at 10 for that story. pic.twitter.com/1sQ7Xj41VT